Shruthi-1005/Safety-helmet-detection-using-YOLOV8-Algorithm/README.md

 ## Steps to be followed
 Open MAJOR on desktop
-<br>/Click on file folder vt....
+<br>Click on file folder vt....
-Again click on same folder
+<br>Again click on same folder
-Click on code
+<br>Click on code
-Copy the path
+<br>Copy the path
-Open anaconda
+<br>Open anaconda
-Enter cd space and paste the copied path  and enter Now type python app.py  enter
+<br>Enter cd space and paste the copied path  and enter
+<br>Now type python app.py  enter
-Now after the process a link is visible copy it and paste on any browser A page appears to start here
+<br>Now after the process a link is visible copy it and paste on any browser
+<br>A page appears to start here
-Click on it
+<br>Click on it
-Click on upload image or video
+<br>Click on upload image or video
-Now it goes to folders
+<br>Now it goes to folders
-Got to major file again select same files
+<br>Got to major file again select same files
-Now select data set instead of code
+<br>Now select data set instead of code
-Click on test coz we are testing images or videos
+<br>Click on test coz we are testing images or videos
-Now many images and videos appears select anyone
+<br>Now many images and videos appears select anyone
-Enter
+<br>Enter
-Now the images appears as detected there before and after images Or videos as uploaded
+<br>Now the images appears as detected there before and after images
+Or videos as uploaded